hcmlab/vadnet/README.md

 # Installation

 `do_bin.cmd` - Installs embedded Python and downloads SSI interpreter.
 During the installation the script tries to detect if a GPU is available and possibly installs ``tensorflow-gpu``.
-This requires that a NVidia graphic card is detected and CUDA has been installed.
+This requires that a NVIDIA graphic card is detected and CUDA has been installed.
 Nevertheless, VadNet also runs fine on CPU only.

 # Quick Guide